 What is Lumbar Spinal Stenosis?

-Lumbar spinal stenosis is a medical condition that affects the spine by causing narrowing of the spinal canal and compression of the spinal cord and nerves.
+Spinal stenosis is a medical condition that affects the spine by causing narrowing of the spinal canal and compression of the spinal cord and nerves.

 - Weakness of the limbs (upper and lower);

 - Radicular pain in the arms;